-Although we do not have a written bonus plan, the board of directors sets performance targets annually for each of the named executive officers, and the named executive officers receive bonuses at the end of each year based on achievement of those targets.
+Although we do not have a written bonus plan, the Board of Directors sets performance targets annually for each of the named executive officers, and the named executive officers receive bonuses at the end of each year based on achievement of those targets.
 These bonuses are designed to motivate our executive officers to achieve near-term goals and are intended to reward the attainment of annual corporate and individual goals that we believe will enhance the long-term value of our company.

-In December 2016, the board of directors of Private Savara determined the target bonus amounts and the performance targets for 2017.
-The target amounts were 30% of base salary for each of the chief executive officer, chief operating officer and chief financial officer of Private Savara.
+In December 2018, the Compensation Committee determined the target bonus amounts and the performance targets for 2019.
+After considering market data from Radford and the practices of the peer group, as well as input from Setren, the Compensation Committee recommended, and the Board of Directors approved, that the target bonus amounts remain at 50% of base salary for each of the chief executive officer and chief operating officer and increase from 35% to 40% of base salary for the chief financial officer.
 The total bonus opportunity was based on the achievement of certain performance goals.
-For Mr. Neville, the board determined that the achievement of companywide goals established by the chief executive officer and the board of directors would represent 100% of the target bonus award.
-For each of Dr. Jouhikainen and Mr. Lowrance, the board determined that the achievement of companywide goals established by the chief executive officer and the board of directors would represent 75% of the target bonus award and 25% of the award would be determined at the discretion of the chief executive officer.
+For Mr. Neville, the board determined that the achievement of companywide goals established by the chief executive officer and the Board of Directors would represent 100% of the target bonus award.
+For each of Dr. Jouhikainen and Mr. Lowrance, the board determined that the achievement of companywide goals established by the chief executive officer and the Board of Directors would represent 25% of the target bonus award.
+For each of Dr. Jouhikainen and Mr. Lowrance, the board determined that the achievement of companywide goals established by the chief executive officer and the Board of Directors would represent 25% of the target bonus award, the achievement of individual performance measures would represent 50% of the award and 25% of the award would be determined at the discretion of the chief executive officer.
+For Dr. Jouhikainen, the individual performance measures consisted of objectives related to our exploratory pipeline, improvement of internal company processes, and human resources activities related to key positions.
+For Mr. Lowrance, the individual performance measures consisted of objectives related to financial reporting metrics, human resources activities, and the evaluation of internal company processes.